Center for Economic Research

 What is the Center for Economic Research?

 The Foundation’s Center for Economic Research (CER) is an essential component of the work of the Minnesota Chamber Foundation.
 It’s critical to understand how Minnesota’s economy impacts businesses’ ability to recover, and continue to create jobs and prosperity for the long term.
-The center releases and analyses research, keeping Minnesota Chamber members and the broader business community abreast of economic challenges and opportunities.
-The forthcoming Minnesota: 2030 report will layout a path toward economic recovery for businesses and the economy as a whole.
+The center releases and analyzes research, keeping Minnesota Chamber members and the broader business community abreast of economic challenges and opportunities.
+The Minnesota: 2030 report lays a path toward economic recovery for businesses and the economy as a whole.